VivekSinghNegi19/Customer_Churn_Prediction/README.md

 This project successfully predicted customer churn using a structured ML pipeline.
 After comparing three models, **Random Forest** was selected based on its accuracy and generalization ability.
 Using **Stratified Cross-Validation** and **SMOTE** improved model reliability and robustness.

-The project demonstrates the end-to-end ML workflow, from preprocessing to deployment-ready modeling — making it a strong portfolio project for data analytics and ML roles.
+The project demonstrates the end-to-end ML workflow, from preprocessing to deployment-ready modeling.

 ---